Would you like to know how to read all the information on an animal’s registration paper?

 - Embryo Transfer (“-ET”) – Animal was born from a “surrogate mother” and “Parentage Verified” shows that DNA analysis proved the correct parentage.

 - “Queen-Acres” – is the name of the FARM that BRED/OWNED the cow originally.
 If Queen-Acres was at the END of the name, the farm likely bought the mother of the cow and the cow was born at the farm, though not bred by the farm.

 - “Blaze” – Generally, after the farm name is the short name of the SIRE.
 Blaze is short for Valleystream Beretta Blaze-ET, and most farms follow this rule, which allows other dairy farmers to instantly know who the sire of any animal is.
 This is very helpful to compare heifers and cows from different genetics, to know whether or not the bull is a good sire!

 - “Windy” – The name of the cow.
-Many farms (sorry, not this cow) like to keep one letter of the alphabet for a particular cow family.
+Most dairy farms (sorry, not this cow) like to keep one letter of the alphabet for a particular cow family.
 For example, my first cow was ROSE.
-So, her descendants are: Rosebud, Rosalie, Rosalind, Rosie, Ruby, Rosemary, Rizelle, etc. This way a farmer can keep track of which family the cows are from on the maternal side.
+So, her descendants are: Rosebud, Rosalie, Rosalind, Rosie, Ruby, Rosemary, Rizelle, etc. This way a farmer can easily keep track of which family the cows are from on the maternal side.

 - If the paperwork showed _______/QA979, it would mean the tattoo was only in the cow’s LEFT ear.

 - QA979/______ would then imply a herd tattoo in only the cow’s RIGHT ear.